Retiring from an active working life does not mean

 Feel free to contact us if you have any additional queries on what a retirement village is and if it is the right option for you.

-What other facilities can be found in a retirement village?
+What costs can I expect in a retirement village?

-The Associated Retirement Community Operators group, ARCO is the main body representing the retirement community sector in the UK, and with Retirement Villages being the longest established provider of luxury retirement village living, we are proud to be one of their members.
+The Associated Retirement Community Operators group, ARCO, is the main body representing UK retirement communities.
+As the longest-established provider of retirement village living, we are a proud member.

 - Be treated with respect and dignity.